 [Record scratch] Hold it!
 Hatch chile what-what?!?!
 OK, this is going to take a little bit of explanation.
 Bear with us while we walk through the story:

-First, Hatch chiles are super-special chile peppers that are grown exclusively in Hatch, New Mexico.
-The climate in Hatch is unique in that it is brutally hot during the day and very cool at night.
+First, Hatch chiles are special chile peppers that are grown exclusively in Hatch, New Mexico.
+The climate is brutally hot there during the day and very cool at night.
 This results in a pepper with an unusually meaty flesh and a distinctive flavor.
-Hatch chile season lasts from mid-August to late September, culminating with a massive festival in Hatch, New Mexico every Labor Day weekend.
-And thanks to Melissa’s, you don’t have to live in New Mexico to get into the spirit: During Hatch chile season (happening right now!), there are Hatch roasting festivals held at supermarkets across the country.
+Hatch chile season lasts from mid-August to late September, culminating with a massive festival in Hatch every Labor Day.
+And during Hatch chile season, there are Hatch roasting festivals at supermarkets across the country.

 Now pause that story for a second and flip over to a recent chef challenge we watched with our teenager: A chef had to come up with a way to use an obscure ingredient – so he pureed it, mixed it with agar agar (a gelatin that does not use animal products), spread it out, chilled it, and sliced it out into noodles.
-We were so blown away by that odd little trick that we filed it away as something we wanted to do later.
-Agar agar noodles are popular in molecular gastronomy-themed dishes as sort of a neat trick, but they’re also surprisingly easy to make without a bunch of fancy equipment AND they’re a nice gluten-free alternative to noodles.
+Agar agar noodles are surprisingly easy to make AND they’re a nice gluten-free alternative to noodles.

 So to make these noodles we took a few roasted Hatch chiles, seeded them, and scraped off as much of the charred black skin as we could.